 [00:00] Being born into lively family on North Hull – youngest of 5.
 Home had inside bathroom and 2 bedrooms, was fairly new at this time.
 Talks about growing up with brothers & sisters, sharing a bedroom with siblings.
 Mum didn’t work, brought family up.

 [02:00] Memories of father – hard working, was a drinker (in town centre).
-Was a docker – early mornings, late nights Children in the street used to make snowballs to throw at dads, returning home from work – dads joined in.
-Keen gardener in the summer – grew veg and Dahlias.
+Was a docker – early mornings, late nights children in the street used to make snowballs to throw at dads, returning home from work – dads joined in.
+Keen gardener in the summer – grew vegetables and Dahlias.
 Was in bed by 10:30pm and then up at 5am.

 [03:40] Childhood games played with friends in the street and areas used -.
 30th Ave, ‘The Decontam’ from civil defence during the war – children played on there and ‘had adventures’.
 York Road fields (now Orchard Park).
 Fish, games, Middledyke lane, ‘3 Cornered Wood’.
 Talks about having respect for elders.

 [07:30] Cottingham – railway station, steam trains.
 Park had water fountains.

 [10:40] Work at Market Garden – 2yrs.